Logo, MacQueen's Quinterly

 Reprints: Clare MacQueen solicits republication of previously curated works by contacting authors and artists directly.

-3. Note re AI-generated written works and digital art: Unless specifically identified as satire by the author or artist (and/or used in critical essays), all portions of works submitted to MacQ should be created by humans, generated by human intellect, emotions, and talent—and not by Artificial Intelligence technology such as ChatGPT and/or image-synthesis generators such as Stable Diffusion, Dall-E2, and MidJourney.
+3. Note re AI-generated written works and digital art: Unless specifically identified as satire by the author or artist (and/or used in critical essays), all portions of works submitted to MacQ should be created by humans, generated by human intellect, emotions, and talent—and not by Artificial Intelligence technology such as ChatGPT and/or image-synthesis generators such as Stable Diffusion, Dall-E2, MidJourney, and others.

-Proceeds from fees will be applied toward MacQ’s annual operating costs of ~$800 USD, including domain registration, web hosting and security, and a no-frills Submittable subscription.
+Proceeds from fees are applied toward MacQ’s annual operating costs of ~$800 USD, including domain registration, web hosting and security, and a no-frills Submittable subscription.
 For Clare MacQueen, the latter is simply indispensable as the most efficient way to keep submissions organized, which in turn helps her respond more quickly to folks with results, both acceptances and declines.

 This is more important since Clare began placing caps on the number of submission files received.
-Submission caps help keep the overall volume more manageable so that Clare can, during an intensely focused ten-week reading and production cycle for two issues combined, give each submission file the careful consideration it deserves, hand code 200 (or more) accepted pieces for the MacQ website, and still have time to respond personally, Yay or Nay, to each Author or Artist before the second issue is actually published. 😊
+Submission caps help keep the overall volume more manageable so that Clare can, during an intensely focused ten-week reading and production cycle for two issues combined, give each submission file the careful consideration it deserves, hand code 200 (or more) accepted pieces for the MacQ website, and still have time to respond, Yay or Nay, to each Author or Artist before the second issue is actually published. 😊

 5. Response time for submissions will vary, from a few hours up to eight weeks (aka 60 days)—the latter, especially when Clare’s gathering content for two issues at once.